ZixuanKe/PyContinual/README.md

 `./tools`: code for pre-processing the data and conduct analysis (e.g. forgetting rate, heatmap...)

 ## Setup

+See ``requirement.txt`` for the required package.
+Please make sure the you installed the correct version.

+## Example

 Here is an example:
 ```python